rooseveltframework/roosevelt/README.md

   - `symlinkToPublic`: *[Boolean]* When enabled Roosevelt will automatically add your CSS directory to the `staticsSymlinksToPublic` param.

     - Note: If the compiler is enabled `output` will be symlinked.
-If not,  `sourceDir` will be symlinked.
+If not,  `sourcePath` will be symlinked.

   - `versionFile`: If enabled, Roosevelt will create a CSS file which declares a CSS variable containing your app's version number from `package.json`.
 Enable this option by supplying an object with the member variables `fileName` and `varName`.